mgthk/meteredwifi4kids/README.md

 9. Press a few times of Ctrl-C to break the program
 10. vi authorizedcard
 11. replace the sample ID with the one you noted down at step 10
+12. vi authorizedwifitime
+13. update the wifi access time you would like the kids to have.
+Default is 90 minutes.
-12. save and exit
+14. save and exit

 Test run

-1. Remove the card from PN532
+1. Remove the NFC card from PN532
 2. cd ~/py532lib
 3. run "python3 meteredwifi4kids.py"
 4. Use smart phone or a notebook computer with WiFi turned on to verify the SSID you have chosen for your Pi3B is NOT available
-5. Put the card on the PN532 and wait a few seconds
+5. Put the NFC card on the PN532 and wait a few seconds
 6. Check the smart phone or notebook computer again to see if the SSID is available now
-7. Remove the card and wait about 15 to 30seconds.
+7. Remove the card and wait about 15 to 30 seconds.
 The SSID should be disappeared.

 Put it into action